gaissa/DuunariLista/README.md

 DuunariLista
 ============

-A listing system (for employees etc.).
+A listing system (for employees or such).